Aptean Launches Genai Query In Appcentral

 GenAI Query transforms enterprise decision-making by:

-- Unlocking insights - Replacing static dashboards with real-time conversational intelligence Revealing hidden risks - Surfacing margin pressure, customer churn signals and operational inefficiencies through AI Accelerating action – Empowering teams to explore data freely, without IT delays or report rebuilds Bringing data together – Unifying live ERP inputs across inventory, purchasing, sales, receivables and payables.
+- Unlocking insights - Replacing static dashboards with real-time conversational intelligence.
+Revealing hidden risks - Surfacing margin pressure, customer churn signals and operational inefficiencies through AI.
+Accelerating action – Empowering teams to explore data freely, without IT delays or report rebuilds.
+Unifying data – Bringing live ERP inputs across inventory, purchasing, sales, receivables and payables.
 Eliminating reporting delays - Removing the complexity of data extraction and interpretation.

 With thousands of customers now onboarded to AppCentral, Aptean is accelerating scalable AI adoption – giving customers the clarity, speed and control they need to make faster, smarter decisions.